8base/Documentation/docs/backend/getting-started-quick-start.md

 - *[Custom Functions docs](https://docs.8base.com/docs/8base-console/custom-functions)*

 ### 3.3.
 Choose a Starter App / Framework for the Frontend
 8base gives you full freedom to use whatever front-end technologies/frameworks you love.
-For this quickstart, we recommend that you use one of our starter apps.
+For this quick-start, we recommend that you use one of our starter apps.
 Currently, they are:

 | Framework | Repo | Clone |
 | ------    | -----   | ------- |